Multi-Chain vs. Cross-Chain

 dWallets: Enabling Secure Multi-Chain Interoperability

 dWallets present a novel approach to achieving multi-chain interoperability without the security compromises associated with cross-chain technologies.
-Utilizing a signature-based authentication method, dWallets operate on a noncollusive and massively decentralized basis.
+Using a signature-based authentication method, dWallets operate on a non-collusive and massively decentralized basis.

-At the heart of dWallet technology is the 2PC-MPC protocol, which relies on a dual-share system: a user share and a dWallet Network share.
-This structure ensures user control over assets, making the system noncollusive.
-The network share is managed through a decentralized Multi-Party Computation (MPC) process by validators, requiring a 2/3 threshold for signature generation, akin to Byzantine Fault Tolerance (BFT) consensus mechanisms.
+At the heart of dWallet technology is the 2PC-MPC protocol, which relies on a dual-share system: a user share, and a dWallet Network share.
+This structure ensures user control over assets, making the system non-collusive.
+The network share is managed through a decentralized Multi-Party Computation (MPC) process by validators, requiring a 2/3 threshold for signature generation, similar to Byzantine Fault Tolerance (BFT) consensus mechanisms.

 This technical foundation offers developers a secure, decentralized solution for interoperability across multiple blockchain networks, emphasizing user ownership and decentralization.